David Grossack

-David C. Grossack (1956 – September 20, 2017) was an attorney, writer, and former activist born in Honolulu, Hawaii.
+David C. Grossack (1956 – September 20, 2017) was an American attorney, writer, and activist born in Honolulu, Hawaii.
 He is the son of noted psychotherapist and author Dr. Martin Grossack and Judith Grossack.
 David was named one of the state's ten best lawyers by the Boston Herald, and received a coveted "Lawyer of the Year" award from Massachusetts Lawyers Weekly.

 Education

 David Grossack was educated at Thayer Academy, Brandeis University, Babson College (where he received a B.S. in Management in 1976), and the New England School of Law, where he was awarded a Juris Doctor in 1981.

 Early political career

 As a young law student, Grossack was influenced by the activities of Andrew Melechinsky, who was active in an organization known as Constitutional Revival.
 Constitutional Revival stood for the proposition that the federal constitution is the blueprint for a laissez faire, private enterprise society in which the role of government is limited, and that courts are in error for not taking measures to limit the excesses of administrative agencies, zoning boards, and similar bodies.
 The organization had several confrontations over property rights and building inspections.
 Grossack acted as stand-by counsel for Melechinsky on several occasions.
 Grossack, at the age of 25, represented a member of Constitutional Revival in an action to quash an Internal Revenue Service third party summons by using discovery pleadings.
-The action was so successful that Congress altered the means by which taxpayers could object to the IRS subpoenaing third party records.